European, African leaders call for massive help for Africa

 “No region can win the battle against COVID-19 alone,” the appeal says.
 “If it is not beaten in Africa, it will return to haunt us all.”

-Angela Charlton in Paris and Nicole Winfield in Rome contributed.
+Angela Charlton and Sylvie Corbet in Paris and Nicole Winfield in Rome contributed.